Overview

 Nutrition

-- The nutritional requirements of children and people with Down syndrome are similar to the general population; although there is some evidence to suggest that the resting energy expenditure is 10% less than the general population.
+- The nutritional requirements of children and people with Down syndrome is similar to the general population.

 - There is some evidence to suggest that osteoporosis is more commonly found in people Down syndrome.
-It is therefore important to encourage regular physical activity and optimum intake of calcium and vitamin D from a young age.
+It is important to encourage regular physical activity and optimum intake of calcium and vitamin D from a young age to prevent osteoporosis.

-- The growth of children should be monitored as per the DSMIG Growth guidelines.
+- The growth of children should be monitored on Down syndrome specific growth charts.

 DSMIG Guidance